laravel/docs/mail.md

         return $this->view('emails.orders.shipped');
     }

+> {tip} You may wish to create a `resources/views/emails` directory to house all of your email templates; however, you are free to place them wherever you wish within your `resources/views` directory.

 #### Plain Text Emails

 If you would like to define a plain-text version of your email, you may use the `text` method.
-Of course, you are free to define both a HTML and plain-text version of your message:
+Like the `view` method, the `text` method accepts a template name which will be used to render the contents of the email.
+You are free to define both a HTML and plain-text version of your message:

     /**
      * Build the message.